• Skip to primary navigation

 Instructions

-• In a small sauce pan, combine the teriyaki sauce ingredients as listed above until the sugar is fully dissolved.
-Bring to a boil over medium-high heat and allow sauce to thicken.
+• In a small sauce pan, combine the teriyaki sauce ingredients as listed above until the sugar is dissolved.
+Bring to a boil over medium-high heat and let it thicken.

-• Marinate the salmon filets in the teriyaki sauce in the container or in a Ziplock bag for 15 minutes at room temperature.
+• Once the sauce is cool, marinate the salmon filets in the teriyaki sauce for 15 minutes at room temperature.

-• Place marinated salmon filets into air fryer basket skin side down in a single layer without overlap.
-Brush a thin layer of the salmon marinade on top of the salmon.
+• Transfer salmon to air fryer basket skin-side down in a single layer giving each piece enough room.
+Brush a thin layer of the teriyaki sauce on the filets.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!